 We aim to show how 5G can make Dorset a better place to live, work and visit.

-This research and development programme will contribute to the understanding of how 5G can be used to address some specific challenges – public safety, rural isolation, economic growth – as well as create new opportunities in Dorset and rural communities across the UK.
+This £7 million research and development project will contribute to the understanding of how 5G can be used to address some specific challenges – public safety, economic growth, food production and environmental – as well as create new opportunities in Dorset and rural communities across the UK.

 We believe that people living in rural communities like Dorset need and deserve access to the benefits of next generation connectivity just as much as those living in the towns and cities.
 In the past, it has been very challenging for network operators to serve rural places like Dorset with our smaller population and beautiful, but challenging environment.